hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 We are done making the shapes, but that's useless if we can't switch between them!
 Let's add that.

-## Switching Between Shapes
+### Switching Between Shapes

-Here is the functionality to switch between shapes.
+At the bottom of the Python file, after every function you wrote, add:

 ```python
 def switchShape(x, y):
   global itemNum
   global maxItem
 ```

-Define the function for switching shapes and pass in the x and y coordinates as parameters.
-This sounds weird, but the only way the turtle will recognize this function after input is with these parameters.
-Just add them.
-Also, make the itemNum and maxItem global so we can use them in here.
+- First, we create a function called `switchShape()`, which takes in x and y coordinates as parameters.
+- Then, we use the [`global`](https://www.programiz.com/python-programming/global-keyword) keyword to be able to modify the `itemNum` and `maxItem` global variables we definined at the beginning of this workshop inside this function.

+Next, continue the function with the following code:

 ```python
 def switchShape(x, y):